Durham School: 1844 to 2021

-The School has been steadily expanded and updated since then.
+The school has been expanded and updated since then.
 For example:

 Henry Holden, Headmaster 1853 to 1882, instigated new classrooms, dormitories, kitchens, sickroom then a sanatorium, bell tower and library.

-William Fearon, Headmaster 1882 to 1884, introduced the three term system used today and enlarged the playing fields and built an open air swimming pool.
+William Fearon, Headmaster 1882 to 1884, introduced the three-term system used today and enlarged the playing fields and built an open air swimming pool.
 He was also responsible, in 1882, for the concrete path alongside the River Wear between Hatfield College Boat House and Elvet Bridge.

-Richard Budworth, Headmaster 1907 to 1932, oversaw great expansion in the school.
-In his tenure they added fives courts, a new boarding house in the Grove (a building now used for administration), Langley House, the Chapel (referred to below), new playing fields and classrooms, Poole House, the indoor swimming pool, the armoury and rifle range and the Kerr Arch.
+Richard Budworth, headmaster 1907 to 1932, oversaw expansion of the school.
+During his tenure were added fives courts, a boarding house in the Grove (a building now used for administration), Langley House, the Chapel (referred to below), new playing fields and classrooms, Poole House, the indoor swimming pool, the armoury and rifle range and the Kerr Arch.
 This arch, Grade II listed, was erected as the front entrance to the School and is in memory of G.C.
 Kerr, Cambridge Rowing Blue, Scottish rugby international and first civilian governor of the Sudan.

 The front of Durham School taken from the road outside, illustrating the Kerr Arch in the centre.

-John Brett, Headmaster 1958 to 1967, saw the building of the cricket pavilion, new kitchens and laboratories and a new sanatorium.
+John Brett, headmaster 1958 to 1967, oversaw the building of the cricket pavilion, new kitchens and laboratories and a sanatorium.

-Michael Vallance, Headmaster 1972 to 1982, opened a Junior House of boys age 11 to 13 named Ferens House (this closed in 2003), but the main developments in his tenure were the Budworth sports centre and Luce Theatre.
+Michael Vallance, headmaster 1972 to 1982, opened a junior house of boys age 11 to 13 named Ferens House (this closed in 2003), but the main developments in his tenure were the Budworth sports centre and Luce Theatre.
+The sixth form became co-educational during this time.

-The key development in Michael Lang's time, Headmaster 1982, was the introduction of girls to the Sixth Form.
-There was also a new classroom block near the Budworth centre.

-With Neil Kern as Headmaster, the principal developments included the introduction of girls throughout the school, making it fully co-educational, followed later by the creation of MacLeod House, and the all-weather sports pitch near the Chapel.
+With Neil Kern as headmaster, the principal developments included the introduction of girls throughout the school, making it fully co-educational, followed later by the creation of MacLeod House, and the all-weather sports pitch near the Chapel.

 The school has been co-educational since 1985 and became independent from the Dean and Chapter of Durham Cathedral in 1996.

 2021 to date

-Durham School merged with The Chorister School in 2021, though both schools kept their own names, the resultant Durham Cathedral Schools Foundation created a new overarching brand.
-Numbers have steadily grown and both schools have benefited from the merger as demonstrated by their Excellent ISI rating in 2023.
+Durham School merged with the Chorister School in 2021; though both schools kept their own names, the resultant Durham Cathedral Schools Foundation created a new overarching brand.
+The newly-merged school received an Independent Schools Inspectorate judgement of Excellent in 2023.